 Custer State Park is known for its vast landscapes of immaculate beauty.
 From jagged rocks to stretches of affluent forestry, visitors have the opportunity to roam free and simply enjoy nature at its finest.
 This is why our hotel near Custer State Park is a popular choice.
-Just under a 15-minute drive from the park, our Super 8 Custer location offers couples and families not only the perfect location, but also budget friendly accommodations with favourable amenities.
+Just under a 15-minute drive from the park, our hotel near Custer State Park offers couples and families not only the perfect location, but also budget-friendly accommodations with favourable amenities.

 As the most visited attraction next to Mount Rushmore, Custer State Park is unique not only because it’s home to a famous herd of 1,500 free-roaming bison, but it’s also where various movies have been filmed including The Last Hunt (1956), How the West Was Won (1962), and A Man Called Horse (1970).

 Our guests always rave about the park and all that it has to offer!
 From exploring the many trails, horseback riding, animal watching, catching a glimpse at Mount Rushmore off Iron Gate Road, to spending a day resting by Legion Lake, there is an endless amount of things to do at Custer State Park.

 The Annual Buffalo Roundup and the Arts and Crafts Festival is another great draw to the park.
 Drawing thousands of visitors each fall, our hotel near Custer State Park also offers great room deals for guests looking to attend this popular event!

 If you’re planning to visit Custer County in early fall, then you will want to make sure to attend the annual Buffalo Roundup!
 Not only is it an interesting event to watch as cowboys and cowgirls round up roughly 1,300 buffalo, but the roundup is used as a major management tool in maintaining a healthy herd.